-- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - at prices related to such prevailing market prices; or - at negotiated prices.
+- at a fixed price or prices, which may be changed; - at market prices prevailing at the time of sale; - · at prices related to such prevailing market prices; or - at negotiated prices.

 We may solicit directly offers to purchase the respective securities being offered by this prospectus.
 We may also designate agents to solicit offers to purchase the respective securities from time to time.
 We will name in a prospectus supplement any agent involved in the offer or sale of our securities.
 If we utilize a dealer in the sale of the respective securities being offered by this prospectus, we will sell the respective securities to the dealer, as principal.
 The dealer may then resell the securities to the public at varying prices to be determined by the dealer at the time of resale.
 If we utilize an underwriter in the sale of the respective securities being offered by this prospectus, we will execute an underwriting agreement with the underwriter at the time of sale, and we will provide the name of any underwriter in the prospectus supplement that the underwriter will use to make resales of the securities to the public.
 In connection with the sale of the securities, we or the purchasers of securities for whom the underwriter may act as agent may compensate the underwriter in the form of underwriting discounts or commissions.
-In connection with the offering of securities supplement.
+In connection with the offering of securities, we may grant to the underwriters an option to purchase additional securities with an additional underwriting commission, as may be set forth in the accompanying prospectus supplement.
 If we grant any such option, the terms of such option will be set forth in the prospectus supplement for such securities.
 The underwriter may sell the securities to or through dealers, and the underwriter may compensate those dealers in the form of discounts, concessions or commissions.
 No Financial Industry Regulatory Authority (FINRA) member firm may receive compensation in excess of that allowable under FINRA rules, including Rule 5110, in connection with the offering of the securities.